Arpan3323/COMP-3220-Principles-of-Programming-Languages/Assignment 5/Readme.md

 - interp - This function takes a TINY statement and an environment as input and executes the statement, updating the environment with any new variable bindings.

-- exp - This function takes a TINY expression and an environment as input and evaluates the expression to produce a value.
+- exp - This function takes a TINY expression and an environment as input and evaluates the expression to produce a value. this was the only function that needed to be modified for this assignment.